AGilbertDev/Employee-Management-App/README.md

 ## Prototype

 Here is a quick prototype created with Figma:<br>
-<a href='https://www.figma.com/design/xyOPc04fT62nfdoE2BY4CR/App-Dashboard?node-id=0-1&t=jFOuYhtqTXEeHPR3-0'>View the Prototype here!</a>
+<a href='https://www.figma.com/design/xyOPc04fT62nfdoE2BY4CR/App-Dashboard?node-id=0-1&t=jFOuYhtqTXEeHPR3-0'>View the design file here!</a>
+<a href='https://www.figma.com/proto/xyOPc04fT62nfdoE2BY4CR/App-Dashboard?node-id=0-1&t=jFOuYhtqTXEeHPR3-0'>Try the prototype here!</a>

 ## Database Diagram